This event will be recorded and available to take online at your convenience.

 - How to effectively use relationships with students to solve problems and maintain a positive classroom environment

 - A variety of behavior improvement forms that encourage students’ self-evaluation – behavior tally forms, contracts and goal setting

 - Increase and maintain your joy of teaching while working with the most difficult, challenging students

 A Message From Your Seminar Leader

-My goal for the day is for you to leave the seminar with many new, practical tools that can help you with addressing student behaviors that threaten to stop our teaching, interfere with our students’ learning and steal your joy as an educator.
+The goal for this day is for you to leave the seminar with many new, practical tools that can help you with addressing student behaviors that threaten to stop our teaching, interfere with our students’ learning and steal your joy as an educator.
 Please join your colleagues and me for an exciting day filled with practical and creative strategies for changing the lives of your students and refilling your teacher toolbox.